Inclusio-Community/JIM_previewer/README.md

+> **License:** MIT — See [LICENSE](LICENSE) for details.

+## About / Project Status

+This is a public, open source repository supporting the [JIM (JSON for Interactive Media) specification](https://inclusio-community.github.io/json-image-metadata/).
+The JIM Metadata Viewer is designed for developers, researchers, and accessibility advocates working with SVG graphics and JIM metadata.
+It provides robust validation, accessibility inspection, and interactive visualization for JIM-enabled and standard SVG files.

 # JIM Metadata Viewer

 An interactive tool for analyzing and validating JSON for Interactive Media (JIM) metadata embedded in SVG files.
 Also functions as a comprehensive SVG accessibility inspector.

 ## Features

-- **JIM Validation**: Validates JIM metadata against specification requirements
+- **Robust JIM Validation**: Preflight normalization, error/warning reporting, and spec compliance checks for JIM metadata
+- **SVG Accessibility Audit**: Analyzes ARIA, roles, labels, keyboard navigation, and accessibility attributes
-- **Interactive Visualization**: Click SVG elements to inspect their JIM mappings and data
+- **Interactive Visualization**: Click or focus SVG elements to inspect JIM mappings, behaviors, and accessibility info
-- **Accessibility Audit**: Analyzes SVG accessibility attributes and provides recommendations
+- **Selector List Panel**: Displays all JIM selectors and visually indicates which are mapped by behaviors (including wildcards and compound selectors)
+- **Detailed Analysis Panel**: Shows validation results, orphaned selectors, facet coverage, and a categorized inventory of SVG elements
+- **Advanced Selector Support**: Handles wildcards, descendant, and compound CSS selectors in behavior mapping
+- **Screen Reader & Keyboard Accessibility**: Includes skip links, live regions, and focus management for accessible navigation
+- **SVG & HTML File Support**: Works with both SVG and HTML files containing SVG elements
-- **SVG-Only Mode**: Works with regular SVG files even without JIM metadata
+- **SVG-Only Mode**: Provides accessibility audit and inventory for regular SVG files without JIM metadata
-- **Screen Reader Support**: Full keyboard navigation and ARIA implementation
+- **Comprehensive Error/Warning Reporting**: Surfaces invalid selectors, behaviors, and metadata structure issues
+- **Example Files Included**: Ready-to-use SVGs for testing and demonstration

 ## Quick Start